 What is Chronic Wasting Disease (CWD) and Where has it been found

 Chronic Wasting Disease (CWD) is a contagious neurological disease affecting deer and elk.
 It causes a characteristic spongy degeneration of the brains of infected animals resulting in emaciation, abnormal behavior, loss of bodily functions and death.
-The infectious agents are consider to be neither bacteria or virus but rather are thought to be prions.
-Prions are considered to be infectious proteins with out associated nucleic acids.
+The infectious agents are considered to be neither bacteria or virus but rather are thought to be prions.
+Prions are considered to be infectious proteins without associated nucleic acids.

 Where has CWD been found in North America?

-Image: The map above indicates positive cases of CWD in the following states: Colorado, Wyoming, South Dakota, Oklahoma, Nebraska, Montana, Wisconsin, New Mexico, Minnesota, Illinois, Utah, New York, West Virginia, Kansas, Michigan, Virginia, Missouri, North Dakota, Maryland, Texas, Iowa, Pennsylvania and Ohio.
+View the USGS map with the most up-to-date locations of CWD.
+The map indicates positive cases of CWD in the following states: Arkansas, Colorado, Wyoming, South Dakota, Oklahoma, Nebraska, Montana, Wisconsin, New Mexico, Minnesota, Illinois, Utah, New York, West Virginia, Kansas, Michigan, Virginia, Missouri, North Dakota, Maryland, Texas, Iowa, Pennsylvania and Ohio.

 Where has CWD been found in Michigan?

 On August 25, 2008, CWD was confirmed in a captive 3-year-old white-tailed doe from a privately-owned cervid facility in Kent County.
 The owner sent the culled deer to the Michigan Department of Agriculture and Rural Development (MDARD) for required testing.